-- i.
-Constitutional Law
+- a) Constitutional Law

-- ii.
-Major Criminal Laws
+- b) Major Criminal Laws

-- iii.
-Contemporary Legal issues
+- c) Contemporary Legal issues

-- iv.
-General Legal awareness
+- d) General Legal awareness

-- (iii) To clear the entrance exam, individual will have to secure minimum 50% marks of total and by merely securing 50% marks shall not give right for admission.
-Admission shall be based on merit list of entrance exams. - Minimum 50% strength of sanctioned seats shall be required to start LL.M./M.A. (iv) programme i.e. if 20 sanctioned seats than 10 students require to run the programme.
+(iii) To clear the entrance exam, individual will have to secure minimum 50% marks of total and by merely securing 50% marks shall not give right for admission.
+Admission shall be based on merit list of entrance exams.

+(iv) Minimum 50% strength of sanctioned seats shall be required to start LL.M./M.A. programme i.e. if 20 sanctioned seats than 10 students require to run the programme.